rachitnigam/rachitnigam.com/content/home/about.md

 # Biography

 Rachit Nigam is a PhD student studying computer science at Cornell University.
+He is a part of the [CAPRA](https://capra.cs.cornell.edu/) research group and is advised by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/).
 His research interests include programming languages and systems design.
-He previously worked in the [PLASMA](https://plasma-umass.org/) research group at the University of Massachusetts Amherst with [Prof. Arjun Guha](http://people.cs.umass.edu/arjun).
+He previously worked in the [PLASMA](https://plasma-umass.org/) research group at the University of Massachusetts Amherst with [Arjun Guha](http://people.cs.umass.edu/arjun).